sbancuz/Appunti/Minimax algorithm.md

 \EndProcedure
 \end{algorithmic}\end{algorithm}
 ```
+This algorithm is optimal when it can search the whole tree, but not when it's limited to using an evaluation function.

 The minimax algorithm performs a complete [[Uninformed search strategies#Depth First Search]] of the game tree, this means that its complexity is $O(b^{m})$ and the space complexity is $O(bm)$.
 This makes it impractical for complex games like chess, because its branching factor is 35 and the average game has a depth of about 80 ply.
 ### Alpha-beta pruning